-So here we are just five months from the start of the Golden Globe Race and I had that sense of Dejavous all over again.
+So here we are just five months from the start of the Golden Globe Race and I had that sense of déjà vu all over again.
 Today WORLD SAILING are promoting the GGR in their main media channel so we must be OK!
 A quick outcome.

 My 1990 BOC yacht was named SPONSOR WANTED!
 Later it was changed to BUTTERCUP when they arrived!
-My new name for the greatest adventure of my life is SPONSOR WANTED GOLDEN GLOBE!….it starts regardless of everything on July 1st 2018 surrounded by my amazing new friends in the Les Sables d’Olonne Agglomeration.
-The Village opens on June 16th.
+My new name for the greatest adventure of my life is SPONSOR WANTED GOLDEN GLOBE!
+It starts regardless of everything on July 1 2018 surrounded by my amazing new friends in the Les Sables d’Olonne Agglomeration.
+The Village opens on June 16.
 The world will be watching and following that is certain.
 A Golden OPPORTUNITY for and forward-thinking organisation and presenting sponsor awaits?